 What is Learning Accessibility Services?

 Learning Accessibility Services (LAS) is a department that works with any student who has a documented disability and their instructors to create a plan for appropriate accommodations and support resources.
 All services are free of charge.
-If you would like to discuss accommodations, please contact us so we can set up a time to meet in person or talk to on the phone about the accommodation process.
+If you would like to discuss accommodations and how the process works at Carthage, please contact us so we can set up a time to meet in person or virtually.